Name Strings

 Cache Type is optional.
 If Cache Type is present, it specifies the type of cache.
 It must be a constant instruction with an integer scalar type.
 The value must be either 0 (for instruction cache) or 1 (for data cache).

-The default values of all optional operands are implementation defined.
+The default values of all RW, Locality, and Cache Type operands are implementation defined.

 Capability: